Rediscovering Chicago’s Timeless Classic: “Hard to Say I’m Sorry”

 In retrospect, “Hard to Say I’m Sorry” is more than just a power ballad from the ’80s.
 It’s a testament to Chicago’s ability to reinvent themselves, to stay relevant, and to connect with audiences across different generations.
 For those who lived through its release, the song likely brings back memories of a time when music was undergoing rapid transformation.
 For new listeners, it offers a glimpse into the era and a chance to appreciate the timeless quality of Chicago‘s music.

-You might like: Chicago - If You Leave Me Now
+You might like: Chicago - Look Away

 Video